Order of succession: Proximity of blood

 Proximity of blood is a system wherein the person closest in degree of kinship to the sovereign succeeds, preferring males over females and elder over younger siblings.
 This is sometimes used as a gloss for "pragmatic" successions in Europe; it had somewhat more standing during the Middle Ages everywhere in Europe.
+In Outremer it was often used to choose regents, and it figured in some of the succession disputes over the Kingdom of Jerusalem.
+It was also recognized in that kingdom for the succession of fiefs, under special circumstances: if a fief was lost to the Saracens and subsequently re-conquered, it was to be assigned to the heir in proximity of blood of the last fief-holder.

+In Scotland, Robert de Brus tried to claim the Scottish crown by order of proximity.
+He was not successful, but his grandson later successfully claimed the crown as Robert I of Scotland.

 Porphyrogeniture

 Porphyrogeniture is a system of political succession that favours the rights of sons born after their father has become king or emperor, over older siblings born before their father's ascent to the throne.

 Examples of this practice include Byzantium and the Nupe Kingdom.
 In late 11th century England and Normandy, the theory of porphyrogeniture was used by Henry I of England to justify why he, and not his older brother Robert Curthose, should inherit the throne after the death of their brother William Rufus.

 Partible inheritance

 In some societies, a monarchy or a fief was inherited in a way that all entitled heirs had a right to a share of it.
 The most prominent examples of this practice are the multiple divisions of the Frankish Empire under the Merovingian and Carolingian dynasties, and similarly Gavelkind in the British Isles.